It’s pretty easy and convenient to pick up a pack of tomato seedlings from your local garden center and plug them into the soil.

 If the majority of your seeds germinate and you end up with two or three plants growing in each cell of your tray, you may need to thin them.

-If your seedlings are getting big and their roots are getting tangled, it’s best to sacrifice some of them and keep only the strongest plant in each cell.
+If you allow the seedlings to grow too close together their roots will become tangled, so it’s best to sacrifice some of them and keep only the strongest plant in each cell.

 If you will be repotting your seedlings in the next step, you can thin them at the same time.